leolanese/Angular-Storybook-Chromatic-CDD/README.md

-# Angular Storybook Chromatic - CDD
+# Angular 17+, Storybook and Chromatic - CDD

 > Chromatic is a Visual Regression Test Suit: It can be used to test UI changes in Storybook. take snapshots before and after pushing, and make a comparison automaticly

 > It lets them visually tests stories automatically and publish their Storybook for others to reference.
-QA can often feel like the world’s longest game of "spot the difference"
+QA can often feel like the world's longest game of "spot the difference"

 ## SETUP